JimmyDeJesus/Stepping-into-JavaScript/README.md

   -We added a If statement to test.js to display a sentence if the statement is true.

 002.023 | Else If Statements | Assignment 2/10/2019
-  -Added a if else statment into the test.js file to display the variables age
+  -Added a if else statement into the test.js file to display the variables age

+002.026 | Logical Operators | Assignment 2/10/2019
+  -Added a logical operation to display whether someone is cool or not based on their age